monishajacob/TextFormatter/README.md

 ## Setup

 As a prerequisite you need to have access to linux terminal and python version 3.6+ is required.
-Check your python version by running the following command
+Check your python version by running the following command.

     python3 --version
 Please also make sure that pip is installed in your system.